diodechain/website_dev/_posts/2022-01-25-diodedriveupdate-homepages.md

 In version 1.3.11 (2021-12-28) and later, Diode Drive supports viewing Markdown (.md file extension) contents.
 Markdown allows you to add simple formatting elements to text documents (check out the <a href="https://support.diode.io/article/9i98bmdwia">Diode Drive Markdown Editing Basics guide</a>), while still maintaining readability of the text itself.

-This update allows you to “promote” a Markdown document to be your Zone’s home page.
-This gives you the ability to customize your Zone's introductory look an feel so that your team is oriented upon entering the Zone.
-You can share everything from greetings, notes, and instructions to local files, pictures, and web links.
-For detailed instructions on setting up your home page checkout <a href="https://support.diode.io/article/3wu19hhldc">Create a home page for your zone</a>.
+This version also allows you to “promote” a Markdown document as your Zone’s home page.
+This gives you the ability to customize your Zone's introductory look and feel so that your team is oriented upon entering the Zone.
+Your home page can contain whatever you want it to contain - greetings, instructions, pictures, links to files and external articles, etc.  For detailed instructions on setting up a home page for your Zone, checkout <a href="https://support.diode.io/article/3wu19hhldc">Create a home page for your zone</a>.

 This is an example Markdown document that could be used for a home page: